One of the following two scenarios has become all to common among many businesses:

-The marketing team is frustrated because they're generating a lot of leads, yet sales doesn't seem to be closing many.
+The marketing team is frustrated because they're generating a lot of inbound sales leads, yet that team doesn't seem to be closing many.
 Isn't sales doing their job?

 Watching sales and marketing interact can be likened to the cartoon Tom & Jerry...they're always chasing each other around.
 This is good for no one, and it's a massive waste of time for everyone.

 More than anyone else, sales and marketing need to be on the same page.
 It's imperative.
 Together, they should be defining what a qualified lead is for the company so that marketing can more effectively market to them, and sales has a more qualified pool of prospects to work with.

 According to a HubSpot study, companies with strong sales and marketing alignment grew their annual revenue by 20% in 2010.

 Aligning your sales and marketing teams is paramount in your ability to generate more high-quality, sales-ready leads.

 Set up closed-loop reporting – All of your marketing initiatives have a cost.
 Each blog post, ebook, and page your eventual customers visit had a cost to produce.
 In order to ensure you’re executing a profitable campaign, it’s critical to identify your cost-per lead in order to more effectively allocate your resources.

 Define quality lead – In order for the sales team to close more sales, they need more qualified leads.
 In order for marketing to create the content necessary to generate qualified leads, they need to know what these leads are interested in.
 Both teams should be involved in the definition of qualified leads and your company buyer personas.

 Define levels of your sales funnel – It’s important for both the marketing and sales teams to fully understand the levels of the company sales funnel, and the marketing and sales initiatives that should follow.